emtinanseo/Training_in_Data_Analysis_with_Pandas_Using_Real-life_Data/README.md

-Title of the project: Training in Data Analysis with Pandas using Real-life Data
+Title of the project: Training in Data Analysis with Pandas Using Real-life Data

 Author: Dr. Emtinan Elkhidir Osman https://www.linkedin.com/in/emtinan-elkhidir-osman-646242119/